padrinobook/padrinobook/01-introduction.md

     $ git clone git://github.com/sstephenson/ruby-build.git

-If you now run `rbenv install` you can see all the different ruby version you can install and use for different ruby projects.
+If you now run `rbenv install` you can see all the different Ruby version you can install and use for different Ruby projects.
 We are going to install `ruby 1.9.2-p290`:

     $ rbenv install 1.9.2-p290

 This command will take a couple of minutes (why you will ask, you have perform the steps of the next chapter ), so its best to grab a Raider, which is now know as [twix](http://en.wikipedia.org/wiki/Twix "Twix").
 After everything runs fine, you have to run
 `rbenv rehash` to rebuild the internal rbenv libraries.
-The last step is to made ruby 1.9.2-p290 available on your whole machine:
+The last step is to made Ruby 1.9.2-p290 available on your whole machine:

     $ rbenv global 1.9.2-p290

-And check the selection of the correct ruby version with `ruby -v`.
+And check the selection of the correct Ruby version with `ruby -v`.
 The output should look like:

     $ * 1.9.2-p290 (set by /home/.rbenv/versions)